Glossary

 Every psychological theory of personality development assumes the foundational workings of psychic energy and psychic force.
 Dharma brings them into unity.
 The activity of dharma becomes known by the degree of orderly and consistent personal and social conduct throughout one’s life.
 As such, dharma plays a most significant role in the developmental of one’s countenance and character, one’s personality.

-Dharma’s natural tendency to affirmative personal growth is an essential part of the grand mystery that functions always for the betterment of an individual throughout one’s life.
+Dharma’s natural tendency to affirm personal growth is an essential part of the grand mystery that functions always for the betterment of an individual throughout one’s life.
 Genuine cognitive dissonance is essentially going against one’s better judgement.
 In actuality, it is an individual’s cognitive awareness of the intentional negation and/or repression of dharma’s influence.
-Doing so results with the increase of entropy (see below) within the psyche.
+Doing so results with the increase of psychic entropy (see below) within the psyche.

-According to degree, an increase of psychic entropy will most often produce an autonomous, idiosyncratic propensity toward feelings of anxiety and guilt.
+According to degree, an increase of psychic entropy will most often produce an autonomous, idiosyncratic propensity toward feelings of anxiety, stress and guilt.
 Yet the character of dharma itself provides an avenue for honest, introspective personal contrition.
 This one behavioral act is recognized to play a paramount role within all the world’s major religions.

 (See References, The Foundation, Part I to savor the robust individual and societal contextual evolution of dharma.
 “Dharma is like a boundless ocean teeming with priceless gems.
 The deeper you dive the more treasure you find.”
 Mahatma Gandhi)